Logo Software: Offices

 Logo Yazılım has 6 offices in Turkey.
 The company's headquarters is located at the Gebze Campus in the Gebze Organized Industrial Zone, which covers an area of 11,000 square meters.
-The company has branches in Ankara, Istanbul, Izmir, and Elazığ and R&D centers in Hacettepe Technocity in Ankara, and the Institute of Technology Campus in Izmir.
+The company has branches in Ankara, Istanbul, İzmir, and Elazığ and R&D centers in Hacettepe Technocity in Ankara, and the Institute of Technology Campus in İzmir.
 There are also Logo offices in Romania, Germany, and India.

 Numerical data

-The company has over 150,000 active customers and an ecosystem of over 5,000 people, with over 1,300 employees and more than 800 business partners.
+The company has over 150,000 active customers and an ecosystem of over 5,000 people, with over 1,500 employees and more than 1,000 business partners.

 Technologies used

 Logo prefers to use 3 basic languages in product development processes.
 The first one is Delphi, which is used for desktop (legacy) applications, and the others are C# and Java, which are used for both desktop and web applications.
 Vaadin, Angular, and React are used in web front-end development.
 The new generation Logo PaaS Platform is built on microservices based on Java and .Net Core.

 The microservice communication protocol is built on REST API and the messaging infrastructure is built on Apache Kafka for event-based management.
-Again, Logo ActivWorks project, which utilizes open source Activiti for workflow, was created and Logo PaaS was put into service as the orchestration layer.
+Again, the Logo ActivWorks project, which utilizes open source Activiti for workflow, was created, and Logo PaaS was put into service as the orchestration layer.

 Prometheus and Elastic APM Technologies are used for service traceability, while the "Behavior Driven Development" (BDD) approach has been adopted for newly developed applications in testing processes.
 Thanks to BDD, automatic test scenarios are generated with "Cucumber" based on user acceptance test analysis.
 JMeter and Gatling are used for performance tests.
 Open source Katalon was also preferred for scenario tests.
 Although Angular + Ionic is preferred for mobile development, React Native has been used recently.

-Logo Yazılım prefers Python as the main language in data science and machine learning projects and supports it with "Tensor Flow" and "Scikit-Learn" on the open source side.
+Logo Yazılım prefers Python as the main language in data science and machine learning projects and supports it with "Tensor Flow" and "Scikit-Learn" on the open-source side.
 On the cloud side, it uses Azure's cognitive services and AWS's SageMaker.
 PostgreSQL, MongoDB, ElasticSearch, HDFS, and Apache Airflow as ETL platform are used in the data lake infrastructure, which is designed to store and make sense of the data.

 R&D

 Logo Yazılım uses approximately 30% of its total income for R&D activities.
 In 2021, 232 million TL was allocated to R&D expenses which accounted for 27% of total revenues.
 While the amount allocated for R&D and innovation increased by 59% compared to 2020, the number of employees working in these units increased by 16% compared to 2020 and reached 725.
 The company ranked 15th in the list of "250 largest companies by R&D expenditures - 2021" prepared by Turkishtime Magazine.
 In the information and IT sector, it ranked 2nd among the companies that spend the most on R&D.

-In addition to its headquarters in Gebze, the company has R&D centers in Hacettepe Technocity in Ankara and Institute of Technology Campus in Izmir.
+In addition to its headquarters in Gebze, the company has R&D centers in Hacettepe Technocity in Ankara and Institute of Technology Campus in İzmir.